statsfm/web/docs/CONTRIBUTING.md

 ## Installation

 1. Install [Yarn](https://classic.yarnpkg.com/lang/en/docs/install) and the recommend extensions
-2. Clone this repository to your local drive by running `git clone git@github.com:backtrackapp/web-frontend.git core` in the directory you wish to clone Backtrack in.
+2. Clone this repository to your local drive by running `git clone git@github.com:statsfm/web-frontend.git core` in the directory you wish to clone Stats.fm web in.
 3. Run `yarn install` to install all dependencies.
 4. Run `yarn build` to build for production.
 5. Finally, run `yarn dev`.
 This will spin up a dev server.